How does the user picker work in Jira applications

 How does the Jira application user picker work?

-• The user picker first figures out the group via Project -> Role -> Group (i.e. determines that the assignable users for project X are the users in role Y, and therefore the users in group Z).
+1. The user picker first determines the group via Project > Role > Group (for example, it determines that the assignable users for project X are the users in role Y and, therefore, the users in group Z).

-• It uses the configured User Directories (AD, Crowd...) to get a list of users that belong to group Z.
+3. It uses the configured User Directories (AD, Crowd, etc.) to get a list of users who belong to group Z.

 Can you change the REST call interval?

-Will the way that the user picker works cause performance issues?
+Can the user picker field cause performance issues?

 It's possible that this could cause performance problems in some particular circumstances.
 There are two potential problems:

-• If the user has multiple User Directories, searching for the members of a group could be slow.
+• If the Jira instance has multiple User Directories, searching for the members of a group could be slow.

 Solution: Reduce the number of User Directories and/or move the User Directory containing the requested group to the top of the preference chain.